codesilva/codesilva.github.io/_drafts/pitches/2025/tropical-on-rails/script.md

 The coach might have multiple files to upload and they might want to dispatch them all either the app has internet or not.

+## Enganging users with push notifications

+TBD

+## Cool stuff you can do with PWAs

+TBD

+## Demo and Expectations

+TBD

 # References

 - https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB#adding_retrieving_and_removing_data